mobxjs/mobx-state-tree/docs/API/index.md

 **Returns:** *Extract<I, IAnyStateTreeNode> extends never ?
 I : ReferenceIdentifier*

-The same object casted as an reference snapshot (string or number)
+The same object cast as a reference snapshot (string or number)

 ___